ThisTestUser/FarLandsChronicles/Chapter 3 - The Far Lands in Mods/Part 0 - Setting Up.md

+First, we'll be using my far lands mod.
+This mod enables the far lands in all dimensions, and also any world border restrictions.
+Download it here: https://github.com/ThisTestUser/FarLandsMod/releases

-We're about to see what the Far Lands looks like, modded.
+We're about to see what the far lands looks like, modded.
 Here are the mods we are using:

 * aether_legacy-1.12.2-v1.4.4
 * Atum-1.12.2-2.0.16